Bushido: Meiji (1868–1926)

 Bushido regained popularity and became intertwined with Japan's nationalist expression in the mid-1800s in response to Britain's invasion of China in the First Opium War.
 Xenophobia toward Westerners rose in Japan during the 1850s and 1860s which contributed to the perceived legitimacy of the imperial restoration.
-Use of "bushido" in text increased during this period and its concept was viewed with more positivity.
+Use of "bushido" in text increased during this period, and its concept was viewed with more positivity.
 While it disappeared during the 1870s, it reappeared in the 1880s to express the loss of traditional values during the rapid introduction of Western civilization and a renewed sense of urgency to defend Japanese traditions.
 The victory of Japan over China in 1895 restored a feeling of pride in bushido, which was considered the "origin of military success."

 The researcher Oleg Benesch argued that the concept of modern bushido changed throughout the modern era as a response to foreign stimuli in the 1880s, such as the English concept of the gentleman.
 Nitobe Inazō's bushido interpretations followed a similar trajectory, though he was following earlier trends.
 This relatively pacifistic bushido was hijacked and adapted by militarists and the government from the early 1900s as nationalism increased around the time of the Russo–Japanese War.

 The entrepreneur Fukuzawa Yukichi appreciated bushido and emphasized that maintaining the morale of scholars is the essence of eternal life.
 Nitoto Inazuke submitted his book, Bushido, to Emperor Meiji and stated, "Bushido is prosperous here, assists Komo, and promotes the national style, so that the public will return to the patriotic virtues of loyal ministers."
 He wrote that bushido has slightly different requirements for men and women.
-For women, bushido means guarding their chastity, educating their children, supporting their husbands and maintaining their families.
+For women, bushido means guarding their chastity, educating their children, supporting their husbands, and maintaining their families.

 The junshi suicide of General Nogi Maresuke and his wife on the death of Emperor Meiji earned praise as an example of opposition to the trend of decaying morals in Japan.
 It also earned criticism from those who believed that aspect of bushido should not be revived.

 After the Meiji Restoration, the martial arts etiquette represented by Ogasawara-ryū (小笠原流) popularized training.
-Bushido-influenced martial arts and education corresponded with nationalistic ideals prevalent prior to 1941.
-Honoring tradition through bushido-inspired martial skills enabled society to remain interconnected, harnessing society's reverence of ancestral practices for national strength.
+Bushido-influenced martial arts and education corresponded with nationalistic ideals prevalent before 1941.
+Honoring tradition through bushido-inspired martial skills enabled society to remain interconnected, harnessing society's reverence for ancestral practices for national strength.
 According to researcher William R. Patterson, "The martial arts were seen as a way not to maintain ancient martial techniques but instead to preserve a traditional value system, Bushido, that could be used to nurture national spirit.
-In the midst of modernization the Japanese were struggling to hold onto some traditions that were uniquely Japanese and that could unify them as countrymen."
+In the midst of modernization, the Japanese were struggling to hold onto some traditions that were uniquely Japanese, and that could unify them as countrymen."
 For example, Kanō Jigorō argued, "Because judo developed based on the martial arts of the past, if the martial arts practitioners of the past had things that are of value, those who practice judo should pass all those things on.
 Among these, the samurai spirit should be celebrated even in today's society."